SoccerDevC/Uprise-Sacco/README.md

 # UPRISE-SACCO
-we shall also have a server side
+we shall also have a server side, client & web interfcae